garrettbryan/Truck-Truck-Moose/README.md

     2. cd into it
     3. Clone the repository
         1. git clone https://github.com/garrettbryan/udacity-project-5.git
+    4. Navigate to the cloned folder
+        1. cd /project/folder/udacity-project-5/
-    4. Install the npm dependencies
+    5. Install the npm dependencies
         1. npm install
-    5. Install the bower dependencies
+    6. Install the bower dependencies
         1. bower install
-    6. Serve the app for local development
+    7. Serve the app for local development
         1. grunt serve
-    7. Open Chrome and navigate to:
+    8. Open Chrome and navigate to:
         1. http://localhost:9000/